Here are 6 non-citrus sources of vitamin C that are just as high (or even higher) in vitamin C as citrus fruits.

 Vitamin C, otherwise known as ascorbic acid, is a water-soluble vitamin found in a number of foods.
 It is an essential nutrient, meaning the human body doesn’t produce enough on its own, and requires adequate amounts through the diet.

 You may think of fighting off colds and boosting immunity when it comes to vitamin C, but this nutrient is important for a number of other functions in the body as well.
 This includes collagen production, protein metabolism, and wound healing.
-Vitamin C can also assist with the absorption of non-heme iron, which is the form of iron found in plant-based foods such as spinach, lentils, and chickpeas.
+Vitamin C can also assist with the absorption of non-heme iron.
+Non-heme iron is the form of iron found in plant-based foods such as spinach, lentils, and chickpeas.

 Try adding bell peppers to a stir-fry, cut into strips and serve with hummus, or fill with seasoned rice and beans for a vitamin C-packed dish.